oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 >   ^vers:[a-z\\.\\-\\+][a-z0-9\\.\\-\\+]*/.+
 > ```

-The warning MUST clearly advise to carefully check whether vers can be used or the versions can be enumerated as the use of vls is only a fallback option.
+The warning MUST clearly advise to carefully check whether VERS can be used or the versions can be enumerated as the use of vls is only a fallback option.
 For more details, see sections [3.1.2.2](#branches-type---category) and [3.1.2.3.2](#branches-type---name-under-product-version-range).